cachapa/tudo/README.md

 tudo is an experiment on simple, private, synchronized to-do lists.

+It is a useful demonstration of the realtime, offline-first capabilities powering the [StoryArk app](https://storyark.eu).

 <img src="screenshots/a.jpg" width="140"> <img src="screenshots/b.jpg" width="140"> <img src="screenshots/c.jpg" width="140"> <img src="screenshots/d.jpg" width="140">

 ## Try it out